 There’s no getting away from it, Spain is hot!
 During the summer months I wear little more than my boxer shorts when I’m sat in the apartment and, even then, I can feel the beads of sweat dripping off me.
-After getting out the shower and drying myself off I often feel as though I need to go straight back in for another shower as I realise my body has become damp with sweat rather than the excess water.
+After showering I often feel as though I need to go straight back in for another shower as I realise my body is already becoming damp with sweat just from the exertions of drying myself off with a towel.
 Sleeping can also be a torturous affair.
 Even when naked with the bedsheets tossed to the bottom of the bed it still feels like I’m sleeping in an oven.
 An open window and a fan pointed directly at me does little to alleviate the sauna-like conditions.

 2. Meal times and eating habits